g-georgiev/payment-system/README.md

 ## Starting the application backend

 The application is fully containerized.
 To start it simply run `docker-compose up` in the root folder.
-This will spin up and configure a PostgreSQL DB instance and build the application and expose it on port 8080 via HTTP.
+This will spin up and configure a PostgreSQL DB instance and build the application and expose it on port **8081** via HTTP.

+Should you want to run the project locally from IDE as well, it will run on the standard port 8080 and it use the same DB container.